I came across a recently published article by the Bank of England on financial education for children.

 I applaud that schools are trying to include money and financial responsibility in their curriculum.
 It’s definitely an important topic to talk about, and it needs to be a conversation that spans the entire educational curriculum.
 However, we cannot expect that the full burden of educating our kids about money falls to them.

 As we all know, a child’s first school is the home and the parents are the first teachers.
 We need to be proactive in educating our kids about proper money habits because these habits are largely set before children even start school.
 You don’t have to sit your kids down and give them a lecture on it.
 You can educate them by just continuing to do what you do: when you shop, when you make spending or saving choices, or when you go to the bank.
 The key is to make these actions visible and engage the children in money moments, carefully explaining to them why you do such things.
-To teach kids about financial education is also about making sure that money moments are visible.

 If you’d like to learn how to start teaching your kids about money at home, check my blog post here.